 Citizens has contracted with various insurance agents licensed in the State of Florida.
 These agreements provide for commissions to be paid to the agents at rates established by the Board and calculated as a percentage of direct written premiums, net of certain surcharges and assessments.
-Agent commissions included in other underwriting expenses incurred were \$65,155 and \$65,113 during 2019 and 2018, respectively.
+Agent commissions included in other underwriting expenses incurred were \$87,858 and \$65,155 during 2020 and 2019, respectively.

 Additionally, Citizens is a party to an agreement with a servicing company to provide underwriting and policy management services.
-The agreement provides for monthly compensation to the company based on a "Per Transaction Fee" applied to the number of transactions processed in a monthly cycle.
+The agreement provides for monthly compensation to the servicing company based on a "Per Transaction Fee" applied to the number of transactions processed in a monthly cycle.
 These services are for both Citizens' Commercial Lines and Personal Lines business.
-The amount per transaction ranges from \$7.25 to \$66.00 (dollars), depending on the complexity and volume of each transaction.
-Servicing company fees included in other underwriting expenses incurred were \$2,187 and \$1,758 during 2019 and 2018, respectively.
+The amount per transaction ranges from \$7.25 to \$67.32 (dollars), depending on the complexity and volume of each transaction.
+Servicing company fees included in other underwriting expenses incurred were \$2,398 and \$2,187 during 2020 and 2019, respectively.
 There were no premiums written by service providers which individually are more than 5% of policyholders' surplus.